 - Allowing for full and frank assessment of your privacy and data security maturity under the attorney-client privilege.

 California Consumer Privacy Act (CCPA)

-Scheduled to go into effect in January 2020, is a complicated piece of legislation set to change the privacy landscape in California and beyond.
+This complicated piece of legislation, effective January 2020, changes the privacy landscape in California and beyond.
 This legislation, the first of its kind in the United States, is similar in purpose to the European Union’s General Data Protection Regulation (GDPR) but differs in many respects.